shakeel-data/credit-card-fraud-detection-predictive-models/README.md

   - LightGBM: ```lgb.train```

 ## 🔚🔁 Conclusion & Next Steps
 The analysis successfully demonstrated the application of machine learning for credit card fraud detection on an imbalanced, PCA-transformed dataset.
 XGBoost emerged as the superior model, achieving a high ROC-AUC score of **0.976** on the unseen test data, indicating its effectiveness in distinguishing fraudulent from legitimate transactions under these conditions.
-The RandomForestClassifier provided a baseline but was significantly outperformed.
+The LightGBM provided a baseline but was significantly outperformed.

 ### Next Steps:
 - Conduct comprehensive hyperparameter tuning for XGBoost (e.g., using **GridSearchCV or RandomizedSearchCV**) to potentially further enhance performance.
 - Explore **feature engineering** possibilities, particularly with the **'Time'** and **'Amount'** features, perhaps by creating cyclical time features or scaling 'Amount'.
-- Evaluate other advanced classification models suitable for imbalanced data, such as **LightGBM, CatBoost**, or potentially deep learning approaches (e.g., **Autoencoders, LSTMs** if sequential patterns are relevant).
+- Evaluate other advanced classification models suitable for imbalanced data, such as **AdaBoost, CatBoost**, or potentially deep learning approaches (e.g., **Autoencoders, LSTMs** if sequential patterns are relevant).